Phala-Network/phala-pruntime/Readme.md

 Intel SGX Driver and SDK are needed.
 Set environment variable `SGX_MODE=SW` while building to run it in computer without SGX.

+The dev mode keys in `spid.txt` and `key.txt` can be obtainied [from Intel](https://software.intel.com/en-us/sgx/attestation-services).

 ## RPC

 Helper script: `script/console.sh`